nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Station Nightclub fire disaster (2003): illicit pyrotechnics ignited flammable acoustic foam (100 deaths)

-• Goal: obtain from the ATF an audio recording from the fire (forensically recovered by ATF), and video of the fire
+• Goal: obtain from the ATF an audio recording from the fire (forensically recovered by ATF) and video of the fire

-• Wrote paper encapsulating public interests supporting release and presenting research agenda (FOIA.pdf)
+• Wrote document encapsulating public interests supporting release and presenting research agenda (FOIA.pdf)

 PUBLIC ACCOUNTABILITY

-• Fire was caused by inadequate ATF oversight of federally-licensed fireworks manufactures and suppliers, which allowed them to be diverted to the illicit market
+• Fire was caused by inadequate ATF oversight of federally-licensed fireworks manufactures and suppliers

 • ATF is the primary federal agency tasked with keeping these dangerous pyrotechnic devices out of the hands of non-licensed pyrotechnicians and out of venues such as the Station Nightclub

 • ATF processes for preventing deliberate misuse of the system by bad actors were either ineffective or nonexistent

-• Records sought document (uniquely) the depths of the horrors that can result when the special trust placed in those government officials who are tasked with fire safety and protection is violated
+• Records sought document (uniquely) the depths of the horrors when the special trust placed in those government officials who are tasked with fire safety and protection is violated

 PUBLIC SAFETY